Funekyo/Ujiki/How I Read Zen.md

 *Anitya* is often reduced to “everything changes,” which oversimplifies both its scope and its implications.

-Curiously, *dharmā* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.
+Curiously, *dharmā* are said to be not-self and impermanent, while *saṃskāra* are said to be *duḥkha*.

+Saṃskāra is a richly layered term.
+In its pre-Buddhist, Brahmanical usage, it referred to ritual 'gatherings' where specific *karmas* (actions) were performed (both the word *saṃskāra* and *karma* share the same *karoti* root).

+Over time, this sense of 'putting together' or 'conditioning' was abstracted.
+In Buddhist usage, it evolved to mean 'constructs,' 'fabrications,' or even 'volitional formations,' depending on context.

 It appears that some things are *dharmā*, while some things are *saṃskārā*.
 The significance of this distinction remains unresolved across traditions.